GoodAI/llm-chained-ops/README.md

-# Switch-Switch
+# Word Swap Challenge

 ### _Measuring sequential logical reasoning in language models_

 This test evaluates the ability of a language model to perform a series of operations in one shot.
 Each operation's effect depends on the previously-applied operations, which makes this test a proxy for assessing the logical complexity that a language model can handle.

-A more elaborate description and discussion of the results are available in [this blogpost]().
+A more elaborate description and discussion of the results are available in [this blogpost](https://www.goodai.com/breaking-the-chain-simple-word-swaps-expose-llms-reasoning-limits/).

 ## Setup and execution